-School Director and/or Administrative Director - Depending upon the particular campus administrative structure, some schools have a School Director, some schools have an Administrative Director, and a campus may have both.
+School Director and/or Administrative Director - Depending upon the particular campus, some schools have a School Director, and some schools have an Administrative Director, and a campus may have both.
 The School Director and/or Administrative Director may be assigned as leads on suspensions and/or expulsions, retentions, due process hearings, interactions with social services, exceptions to policy or procedures (such as dress code or participation requirements), or any issues that may affect the school's standing with parents or with the state.
-He or she will come to Carolyn Sharette or Laura Campbell (District Executive Directors) in all matters requiring additional direction.
+He or she will come to the District Executive Director in all matters requiring additional direction.

-- · Lower Elementary Directors manage the Elementary Program, grades K-3 - · Upper Elementary Directors manage the Elementary Program, grades 4-6 - · Junior High Director manages the Jr. High Program - · High School Director manages the High School Program - Special Education Case Manager/Teacher manages the special education needs within the campus
+- · Lower Elementary Directors manage the Elementary Program, grades K-3 - · Upper Elementary Directors manage the Elementary Program, grades 4-6 - · Junior High Director manages the Jr. High Program - · High School Director manages the High School Program - · Special Education Case Manager/Teacher manages the special education needs within the campus